 For the person who is vulnerable to addiction, loving connections can be a mixed bag of emotions.
 Can a person develop an addiction to love?
 The answer can probably be found by looking at the extremes a person may go to to meet their love needs.
 Early childhood experiences play a significant role in how we feel about love.
 Every person needs to feel that they are loved and valued to be happy.
 When these needs are not met in childhood, problems will begin.
 Fortunately, mental health treatment programs exist today to help people with these problems.
 Call 208.486.0130 to speak with someone from our caring and compassionate team about how we treat love addiction and how our love addiction treatment program can help you or a loved one.

-Choosing the wrong partner
+Choosing the Wrong Partner

-The child who was abandoned or neglected will become the adult who will choose people that are emotionally unavailable.
-The patterns that they experienced in their early years may create feelings and behaviors that leave them feeling neglected.
+The child who was abandoned or neglected will become the adult who will choose emotionally unavailable people.
+The patterns they experienced in their early years may create feelings and behaviors that leave them feeling neglected.
 The unwanted child will later seek out relationships that match what they have already experienced.
-The negative thoughts of not feeling valued will override the possibility of finding someone who will give them the attention they desire.
+The negative thoughts of not feeling valued will override the possibility of finding someone who will give them the desired attention.
 Also, fears of abandonment can play out as behaviors that guarantee rejection.

 Love addiction takes hold when fantasy becomes an obsession.
 Love is not something you can project from your mind onto another person.
 The rush you feel with the chemical spikes is not loved either.
 We cannot expect others to love us if we don’t love ourselves.
 Love of self is the first step towards ending a love addiction.
 It may be time to seek out the support of a recovery group.
 As you change your inner world, your outer world will follow.
 You will become a love magnet as you become a healthy new you.